pasgabriele/lora-weather-station/External module/README.md

 ### Json string creation and LoRa sending
 When all weather data have been read, these are inserted in a json string using the composeJson function, then the string is sent to the Gateway using LoRaSend function via LoRa connection.
 After sending the string, the External module go in Deep Sleep for the configured time.

-### Requirements
-To compile correctly the source code is required to install the following board and libraries from PlatformIO interface in Atom:

- #### Board
- - esp32doit-devkit-v1

- #### Libraries
- - sandeepmistry/LoRa@^0.7.2
- - adafruit/Adafruit BME280 Library@^2.1.0
- - bblanchon/ArduinoJson@^6.16.1
- - adafruit/Adafruit Unified Sensor@^1.1.4